tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/operators.md

-The first rule above means that if you convert normal, non-TensorFlow code with AutoGraph and call it with non-TensorFlow inputs, executing the generated code should be no different from executing the original.
+The first rule above means that if you convert normal, non-TensorFlow code with AutoGraph and call it with non-TensorFlow inputs, executing the generated code should be no different than executing the original.

 ### Functional form